Interaction patterns at scale

 4. Limited guidance provided by the WCAG around character/ word identification and comprehension.

-Exploring solutions and testing ideas
+Exploring and testing solutions

 Working closely with developers, we identified technical constraints and shaped scalable, accessible solutions.
 I also conducted desktop research to see how others approached similar challenges, and partnered with fellow designers to rapidly prototype and test a range of options.